Roger Harrabin: Transport risk

 Harrabin's investigations into transport safety expenditure on Today provoked a shift in the UK national debate.
 He questioned media demands for increased rail safety investment because trains were already statistically much safer than roads, which were starved of funds.
 After his Panorama examined the UK's poor record in child road safety the then Prime Minister Tony Blair increased road safety targets for children.

 Risk advisory role

 Harrabin co-wrote the BBC's guidance on reporting on risk with the head of BBC Politics, Sue Inglish.
 It calls for news instincts to be tempered by statistical perspective.

 While on sabbatical at Wolfson College, Cambridge, Harrabin set up the Cambridge Media and Environment Programme (CMEP) with Dr Joe Smith, now of the Open University.
 They worked in partnership with other BBC staff organising seminars with a broad range of views to stimulate discussion of the BBC's coverage of global risk issues covering the environment, economics, and society.

 After one seminar, the BBC concluded that as all major governments had apparently accepted the risk of climate change, arguments about the science of climate change should play a smaller part in the media than previously, while still being aired from time to time.

-Family

-Harrabin currently lives in Hampstead, London, with his wife Anne, with whom he has three children.
-He has two younger brothers.